 Starting off the list is the Garmin Venu 2, which was released earlier this year and has become famous for its extended battery life and fantastic fitness tracking options.
 The Garmin Venu 2 is available in two models; 40mm and 45mm.
 This outdoor watch is compatible with both android and iPhone devices and has a crisp, bright screen visible in the sunlight.

-With health-tracking features and access to multiple fitness routines and guides, you can consider the Garmin Venu 2 as the best smartwatch for cycling.
+With health-tracking features and access to multiple fitness routines and guides, you can consider the Garmin Venu 2 the best smartwatch for cycling.
 It is designed to offer the following stats;

 - An estimate for your VO2 Max (a measure of cardiovascular fitness)